arkadiyt/multiple-aws-sessions/README.md

 Here are the permissions used by multiple-aws-sessions and why it requests them.
 See also [PRIVACY.md](https://github.com/arkadiyt/multiple-aws-sessions/blob/main/PRIVACY.md).

-- `alarms`: This is used to run some cleanup timers once per minute
 - `declarativeNetRequest`: This is used to write rules that determine which cookies get sent with requests from different AWS tabs.
 It is the heart of this extension
 - `storage`: This is used to store cookies and various bookkeeping settings
 - `webRequest`: This is used to keep track of which requests are coming from which tabs